I count religion but a childish toy,

 Author and Text

-Obstreperous of wing, in crouds combine
+Obstreperous of wing, in crouds combine:

 Besides, unnumber’d troops of birds marine,